django/channels/docs/tutorial/part_1.rst

 .. code-block:: text

+    Watching for file changes with StatReloader
     Performing system checks...

     System check identified no issues (0 silenced).

-    You have 13 unapplied migration(s).
+    You have 18 unapplied migration(s).
 Your project may not work properly until you apply the migrations for app(s): admin, auth, contenttypes, sessions.
     Run 'python manage.py migrate' to apply them.

-    February 18, 2018 - 22:16:23
+    October 21, 2020 - 19:08:48
-    Django version 1.11.10, using settings 'mysite.settings'
+    Django version 3.1.2, using settings 'mysite.settings'
-    Starting ASGI/Channels development server at http://127.0.0.1:8000/
+    Starting ASGI/Channels version 3.0.0 development server at http://127.0.0.1:8000/
     Quit the server with CONTROL-C.
-    2018-02-18 22:16:23,729 - INFO - server - HTTP/2 support not enabled (install the http2 and tls Twisted extras)
-    2018-02-18 22:16:23,730 - INFO - server - Configuring endpoint tcp:port=8000:interface=127.0.0.1
-    2018-02-18 22:16:23,731 - INFO - server - Listening on TCP address 127.0.0.1:8000

 .. note::
     Ignore the warning about unapplied database migrations.
     We won't be using a database in this tutorial.

-Notice the line beginning with
-``Starting ASGI/Channels development server at http://127.0.0.1:8000/``.
+Notice the line beginning with ``Starting ASGI/Channels version 3.0.0 development server at http://127.0.0.1:8000/``.
 This indicates that the Channels development server has taken over from the Django development server.

 Go to http://127.0.0.1:8000/chat/ in your browser and you should still see the index page that we created before.